 Building a successful alumni community is only possible when you view its members as individual.
 This is when the network becomes a value driver for your community (and, in turn, your business), instead of just a series of unopened emails in their inbox.

 Flourishing alumni networks do a few important things to drive value and engagement for their communities.
 Take a leaf from their playbooks by reading up on these tactics below.

 10 Ways to Turn Your Alumni Network Into A Coveted Value Driver

 - Create an inspirational narrative

-- Line up a loud and proud executive sponsor
+- Line up a loud and proud executive champion

-- Have a tidy summation of program benefits on hand
+- Have a summary of program benefits to hand

 - Leverage internal resources

 - Use data to find out what your alumni need